Shih-Yu/Shih-Yu/README.template.md

 ## About

-Motivated and enthusiastic individual who is currently finishing the Full-Stack developer bootcamp at Austin Community college learning and utilizing different web technologies.
+Motivated and enthusiastic individual thatgraduated from Full-Stack developer bootcamp at Austin Community college learning and utilizing different web technologies.
 Recently completed an internship for OAG in the Human Trafficking and Transnational Organized Crime Section assisting with a web app development project.

 ## Repos 🗂
 <a href="https://github.com/Shih-Yu/Studio-Ghibli">